octobercms/docs/services-mail.md

 Array | multiple recipients where the array key is the address and the value is the name.
 Object | a single recipient object, where the *email* property is used for the address and the *name* is optionally used for the name.
 Collection | a collection of recipient objects, as above.

+`$callback` gets called with one parameter, the message builder as described for the `send` method (defaults to null).

+`$queue` specifies whether to queue the message or send it directly (defaults to false).

+`$bcc` specifies wheter to add recipients as Bcc or regular To addresses (defaults to false).

 #### Building the message